cosmic-perott/bridge-v2/README.md

 Decoupling the Architecture: Migrating the pipeline to a dedicated Node.js middleware server to handle the Python machine learning subprocesses independently, ensuring an ultra-stable, non-blocking UI.

 LLM Evaluation: Benchmarking and implementing multi-model logic (such as OpenAI's GPT models) to compare translation nuances and accuracy profiles.

-***all code, algorithm, architecture made by cosmic-perott and renvitz for MLH Data HackFest 2025***